- Institutt for lærerutdanning og utdanningsvitenskap

 I was appointed "Excellent Teaching Practitioner" ("merittert underviser") by NMBU in 2020.

-My research interests are: (i) The interplay between art and science, with an emphasis on attentiveness, teaching, and learning; (ii) the history and philosophy of science, with an emphasis on aesthetics and the diversity of forms of knowing; and (iii) phenomenological science teaching, with an emphasis on ontological and methodological aspects.
+My research interests are: (i) the interplay between art and science, with an emphasis on attentiveness, teaching, and learning; (ii) the history and philosophy of science, with an emphasis on aesthetics and the diversity of forms of knowing; and (iii) phenomenological science teaching, with an emphasis on ontological and methodological aspects.

 During the academic year 2008-2009, I was a visiting scholar at Harvard University, Boston.
 2016-2017, I spent my second sabbatical at Humboldt University, Department of Philosophy, Berlin.
 In my third sabbatical, autumn 2023, I was a visiting professor at the University of Edinburgh, Moray House School of Education.